cerner/fhir.cerner.com/content/millennium/dstu2/proprietary-codes.md

 The DocumentReference Resource supports proprietary codes for:

 * DocumentReference.type codes are maintained in [Code Set 72 Event Code](#code-set-72-event-code)

+_Notes:_

+* When adding or updating data, if both proprietary and standard codes are populated for the specific request body field, the request will fail

 ## Scheduling